The 20 Best Places to Live in the Mountains in the U.S.

 The Wild West town of Deadwood in South Dakota was established following the discovery of gold in the area, and it was a settlement for the miners.
 Although the town has continued to develop over the decades, it still has an old-world feel that many people will find appealing.

 The town is close to the Black Hills National Forest, and it is home to 1,548 people.
-While many people living in this area enjoy the outdoors in their free time, Deadwood is also known for being a casino resort, so it has a vibrant nightlife.
+While many people in this area enjoy the outdoors in their free time, Deadwood is also known as a casino resort, so it has a vibrant nightlife.

 14. Bend, Oregon

-Bend is set against a backdrop of the Cascades Mountains, and it overlooks Mount Bachelor.
+Bend, Oregon is set against a backdrop of the Cascades Mountains and overlooks Mount Bachelor.
 It is also close to Deschutes National Forest, so there is no shortage of outdoor spaces to explore surrounding the town.
 Bend is also known for its breweries, so it is the ideal place to call home for lovers of craft beer.

 13. Taos, New Mexico

-One of the main reasons that Taos, New Mexico, makes it onto the list of the best places to live in the mountains in the United States is because of the choice of activities in the area.
+One of the main reasons that Taos, New Mexico, makes it onto the list of the best places to live in the mountains in the United States is because of the choice of activities in the area, and it can even be great for those with certain health conditions like arthritis.
 As you would expect from a mountain town, it is a popular skiing destination, as it is home to Taos Ski Valley.

 Other outdoor activities are also popular due to the landscape’s diversity.
 However, there are also options for those who are not outdoors enthusiasts.
-The town has more than 80 galleries and art museums, and it has an excellent cultural scene.
+The town has more than 80 galleries and art museums and an excellent cultural scene.
 There are also many shops and excellent restaurants in this town.

 12. Eureka Springs, Arkansas